 It’s 1970, I’m sixteen years old and in love with radio broadcasting.
 I even got a summer job as a d.j. at the local radio station in my hometown.
-Kansas City was about two hours away, but the powerful signals from its big radio stations would reach my hometown and I listened to them non-stop.
+Kansas City was about two hours away, but the powerful signals from its big radio stations would reach my hometown and I was a non-stop, nearly obsessive, active listener.
+(I nearly defined, by my behavior, what is an active listener.)
 I would try, with my adolescent voice, to imitate the deep, resonant voices of the d.j.s.
 My dream was to work at one of those big stations in Kansas City, so I started applying to them.
 I would make the two-hour drive to the city and visit each of the big stations.
 Of course, at the age of 16, I didn’t make it past the receptionist, but still, I kept applying.
 One of the stations was WDAF which in 1977 switched to an urban country music format.
 They sounded great!
 I desperately wanted to be a part of their on-air team, so I kept applying.
 Eventually, I got to meet the program director for an interview.
 Part of the process of applying to be a d.j. at a radio station involves submitting recordings of yourself on the air.
 I tailored my on-air performance to sound like the d.j.s on WDAF.
 I kept listening to the station and honing my own performance to match what I heard over the air.
 Finally, in 1979, the program director at WDAF called.
 “Don, I’d like you to come to work for me on the air!”
 It was my dream come true and I spent the next 13 years in on-air and management positions at that great radio station.
 My dream came true because I listened.
 I listened to the station’s programming, I listened to the advice from the program director, and I listened to other great broadcasters.
 I didn’t talk (except, of course, when I was on the air).
 I listened.

 Later, as a program director, I noticed there were two separate and distinct groups of people who would apply for jobs at the station.
 There were the kind who talked and the kind who listened.
 The kind who talked would go on ad nauseum about how great they were.
 What I heard was blah, blah, blah.
 The kind who listened would ask questions about the station, about how we made hiring decisions, about my background, about the city, about country music, and about nearly any other subject imaginable.
+By asking relevant questions and careful listening, they demonstrated what is active listening.
 Guess who was more likely to get hired.

 Why Listening Matters